AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

     \nonumber
 \end{align}

-\todoDraftOnly{rework above and if kept then note that we'll include the context explicitly.}
+\todoDraftOnly[m]{rework above and if kept then note that we'll include the context explicitly.}

 <!-- \autoref{eq:bitcoin-daa} -->